YapengTian/CCOL-CVPR21/README.md

 ![image](doc/ccol_fig.png)

 Unlike most of previous works, we assume that there are potential silent objects in videos during training.
 We perform sounding object-aware separation during training to alleviate the silent object issue.
+With a cyclic co-learning framework, our model can simultaneously address sounding object visual grounding and audio-visual separation tasks.

 ## Environment
 The code is developed under the following configurations.